 - 1. Isolate the nitrogen generator from the sprinkler system. - 2.
 Disconnect power to the nitrogen generator using lockout-tagout procedure. - 3.
 Relieve pressure from the nitrogen tank and the air compressor tank. - 4.
 Using 2 wrenches, remove black hose by unscrewing the brass fitting at the Flow Control Valve (FCV01). - 5.
 Using 2 wrenches, remove black hose by unscrewing the brass fitting near Membrane Inlet Air Solenoid (XV01). - 6.
 Remove clamp bolts on the front of the nitrogen membrane and remove the nitrogen membrane from brackets. - 7.
-Loosen jam nut on the 90 degree fitting at the top of the nitrogen membrane, then unscrew fitting from nitrogen membrane. - 8.
-Unscrew straight fitting from the bottom of nitrogen membrane. - Install 90 degree fitting from old nitrogen membrane into the top of new nitrogen membrane, then tighten jam nut when fitting is aligned correctly. - 10.
-Install straight fitting into bottom of nitrogen membrane. - 11.
-Remove plastic caps from side ports on the lower portion of the nitrogen membrane. - Note:: Do not remove metal plugs from upper section of the nitrogen membrane. - 12.
-Check to ensure nitrogen membrane inlet and outlet ports are in the correct orientation, then place new nitrogen membrane into brackets. - 13.
-Reinstall and tighten clamp bolts. - 14.
-Reattach black hoses to their respective fittings. - 15.
-Restore power to the nitrogen generator. - 16.
+Remove fittings from top and bottom of nitrogen membrane. - 8.
+Install fittings into top and bottom of new nitrogen membrane. - 9.
+Remove plastic cap from side port on the lower portion of the nitrogen membrane. - 10.
+Check to ensure nitrogen membrane inlet and outlet ports are in the correct orientation, then place new nitrogen membrane into brackets. - 11.
+Reinstall and tighten clamp bolts. - 12.
+Reattach black hoses to their respective fittings. - 13.
+Restore power to the nitrogen generator. - 14.
 Retest nitrogen purity (adjustments may be necessary).